-About London, the Area, the Venues
+About London, the Area and the Venues

 London is a world city.
 What became London was settled by the Romans.
 Successive migrations and the resident population helped build a city as a global place to work, live and play.
 It could be argued to be the first global city, helped by its middle ages trading networks with much of Europe, and with the emergence of the British Empire it built its global reach and influence.
 Post Empire, it remains a must go and stop for travellers and gap students, many of whom choose to stay.